Get to Know Our Speakers | Day 1

-Dr. Jacobs received his B.S. in electrical engineering from Cornell University in 1956 and his S.M. and Sc.D. degrees in Electrical Engineering from MIT in 1957 and 1959.
-He was a faculty member in Electrical Engineering at MIT from 1959 to 1966, and a Professor of Computer Science and Engineering at UC San Diego from 1966 to 1972.
-While at MIT, he coauthored Principles of Communication Engineering, the first textbook on digital communications and information theory.
+Dr. Irwin Jacobs received his B.S. in electrical engineering from Cornell University in 1956 and his S.M. and Sc.D. degrees in Electrical Engineering from MIT in 1957 and 1959.
+He was a faculty member at MIT and UC San Diego.

-In 1968, Jacobs co-founded Linkabit Corporation, progressing from consulting services to become a major supplier of digital communication equipment for government and industry.
-Among the industry-first products developed and manufactured by Linkabit were the dual-modem satellite terminal for the Air Force, based on what was later named reduced instruction set processing (RISC), the VideoCipher encrypted satellite-to-home TV system initially for HBO and later industry-wide, and the very-small-aperature satellite terminal (VSAT) business communication system initially for Schlumberger but then adopted by Walmart, 7-Eleven, and many gasoline stations for credit card transactions.
+In 1968, Jacobs co-founded Linkabit Corporation.
+Among the industry-first products developed and manufactured by Linkabit were the dual-modem satellite terminal for the Air Force, the VideoCipher encrypted satellite-to-home TV system, and the very-small-aperature satellite terminal (VSAT) business communication system.
 He sold Linkabit to M/A-Com in 1980, remaining as board member and executive vice-president until April 1985.

 Jacobs is a member and past chairman of the National Academy of Engineering, a member of the American Academy of Arts and Sciences, the American Philosophical Society, the National Inventors Hall of Fame, and a Fellow of the IEEE, American Association for the Advancement of Science, and the Computer History Museum.
 From 2006 to 2016, he was Board Chair of the Salk Institute for Biological Studies and for 17 years served on the Advisory Board of the School of Economics and Management at Tsinghua University in Beijing.